junhochoi/base-drafts/draft-ietf-quic-transport.md

 expectations about what implementations do with packets that have errors after valid frames? -->

-### Sending ACK Frames
+### Sending ACK Frames {#sending-ack-frames}

 <!-- TODO: Re-read this section for flow and redundancy. -->

 To avoid creating an indefinite feedback loop, an endpoint MUST NOT send an ACK frame in response to a packet containing only ACK or PADDING frames, even if there are packet gaps which precede the received packet.
-The endpoint MUST however acknowledge packets containing only ACK or PADDING frames when sending ACK frames in response to other packets.
+When delaying acknowledgements, an endpoint MUST NOT count packets containing only ACK or PADDING frames towards triggering a delayed acknowledgement.
+An endpoint MUST acknowledge packets containing only ACK or PADDING frames however when sending ACK frames in response to other packets.

 Packets containing PADDING frames are considered